jeongdoc/jeongdoc.github.io/_tabs/about.md

 NOTE:
 This does not indicate my skill level or language proficiency,
-it's merely a GitHub metric of which languages I have the most code of on GitHub.
+It's merely a GitHub metric of which languages I have the most code of on GitHub.

 ---